 The 2005 KTM 250SX was a handful to ride.
 It was fast, but as we all know the WP PDS rear suspension was only good if you knew its secrets.

 KTM’s design philosophy used to be quite mysterious, and sometimes still is.
-Over the last decade the Austrian powerhouse has adapted to our American needs.
+Over the last decade, the Austrian powerhouse has adapted to our American needs.
 Back in KTM’s growing pain years they still produced awesome engines, although they were known for neutering them the following production year.
-Back in 2002 the KTM 250SX pumped out 50 horsepower.
+Back in 2002, the KTM 250SX pumped out 50 horsepower.
 This was a number only reached by works bikes back then.
-In 2003, instead of building on that base, they produced a over-geared, light flywheel, richly jetted powerplant that could barely get out of its own way.
+In 2003, instead of building on that base, they produced an over-geared, light flywheel, richly jetted powerplant that could barely get out of its own way.
 And, to make matters worse for 2004 they mellowed it down to the 46 horsepower range.
 They went from the top of the heap (at least in peak horsepower) to also-ran for no discernible reason.
 It was mysterious to say the least.